Sup2point0/Assort/Bloons/monkey knowledge.md

 - Pontoon is slightly larger.
 - Road Spikes has 4 more spikes.
 - Glue Trap slows down bloons by 50% more.
-- Deadly Mine: MOAB Mine deals triple damage beyond round 80, and 10x beyond round 100.
+- Deadly Mine – MOAB Mine deals triple damage beyond round 80, and 10x beyond round 100.
 - Camo Trap can de-camoize 250 more bloons.
 - Tech Bot can be set to only activate abilities when bloons cross a certain section of the track.
 - Energizing Totem lasts for 1 more round.